 The most common symptom of cuboid syndrome is pain on the lateral side of your foot where your smallest toe is.
 This pain might feel sharper when you put your weight on that side of your foot or when you push on the arch on the bottom of your foot.

 The pain associated with cuboid syndrome might spread to other parts of your foot, too, when you stand on the front of your toes.
+One way to ease that pain feeling is to wear shoe inserts, like those from Protalus.

 Other possible symptoms of cuboid syndrome include: